jaymanmt/Portfolio/README.md

 3) Bootstrap 4- includes external jquery and javascript

 ### Testing:
-All links open up in a new tab.
+- All links open up in a new tab.
 Links to individual educational institutions provided and tested.
-Animations and animation on scroll working as intended.
+- Animations and animation on scroll working as intended.
-Contact form "required" on all options except mobile number, form will not submit if required segments are not filled properly.
+- Contact form "required" on all options except mobile number, form will not submit if required segments are not filled properly.
-This site was tested on Mozila Firefox browser, Safari browser, Chrome browser.
+- This site was tested on Mozila Firefox browser, Safari browser, Google Chrome browser, Microsoft Edge browser.
+No issues detected.
-This site was tested on iPad, iPhone and Samsung Galaxy S9.
+- This site was tested on iPad, iPhone and Samsung Galaxy S9 devices.
+No issues detected.
+- When tested on the mobile responsiveness on "inspect element" function of all browsers, the fade up AOS applied on the form did not work as it did not allow for scrolling all the way down to activate the functionality.
+However, when tested on mobile devices, it did not pose any problems.

 ### Credits:
 #### Hero Image: